-- > Vote for shareholder proposals seeking disclosure of liabilities or preparation of a report pertaining to global warming and climate change risk. - > Vote for shareholder proposals calling for the reduction of GHG emissions. - > Vote for shareholder proposals seeking reports on responses to regulatory and public pressures surrounding climate change, and for disclosure of research that aided in setting company policies around climate change. - > Vote for shareholder proposals requesting a report/disclosure of goals on GHG emissions from company operations and/or products.
+- Vote for shareholder proposals seeking disclosure of liabilities or preparation of a report pertaining to global warming and climate change-related risks, such as financial, physical, or regulatory risks. - Vote for shareholder proposals calling for the reduction of GHG emissions. - Vote for shareholder proposals seeking reports on responses to regulatory and public pressures surrounding climate change, and for disclosure of research that aided in setting company policies around climate change. - > Vote for shareholder proposals requesting a report/disclosure of goals on GHG emissions from company operations and/or products.